veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-title.md

-{
-  "name" : "card-title",
-  "type" : "Component"
-  "category": �Layout�,
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "this property gives the ability to add a title of the block. � , "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 A card title can be used to give a title to any block.
 It contains the text value.